jakewhitton/notes/12/2_AP Government and Politics/2_Civil Rights and Liberties/master.md

         * Overruled *Plessy v Furgeson* and "seperate but equal" laws
         * "Seperate but equal is *inherently* unequal"
         * No real legal basis for decision--based upon social science and the like
+    - Court case was initially spotty in its enforcement
+        * Linda Brown wants a federal enforcement order
+        * Court decides that desegregation must happen with "all deliberate speed"
+    - Desegregation vs Integration?
+        * *Swan v Charlotte Mecklenburg(1971)* = permits racial quotas, redrawing of district lines, and court-demanded busing
+        * Busing between cities was only allowed if both places practiced segregation
+    - d